Brunei Food Guide

 Consume food and drinks from reputable establishments.

-Street food can be tempting, but to minimize the risk of foodborne illnesses, stick to restaurants and cafes with good hygiene practices.
-Look for cleanliness and proper food handling.
+Street food is tempting, but to lower the risk of getting sick, stick to restaurants and cafes that keep a clean kitchen and handle food properly.

 Be cautious of raw or undercooked seafood.